 Just leave it outside for a bit before scooping so it can soften a bit, then you can serve.
 By the way, it took me forever to be able to scoop ice cream properly, can you believe I even had to watch some videos about how to scoop ice cream?

 I am no master now, but I think I can do a much better job, so hooray to that!
 Ice cream anyone?
+If you do have an ice cream maker, just follow the manufacturer's instructions once the ice cream is ready.

 If you’ve tried my EASY HOMEMADE VANILLA ICE CREAM or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.